Park Hall (Oswestry): International and European football

 Park Hall has hosted international matches following its renovation.
 In 2015 it hosted Group 3 of the 2016 UEFA Women's Under-19 Championship qualification tournament, where Wales were designated as the host nation and chose Park Hall despite it being in England.
 Park Hall is used by England schools' football teams as their home ground for selected matches - in April 2016 against the Republic of Ireland, and in March 2024 against Wales.

 Park Hall is also used to host European matches for other Welsh Premier League teams whose own grounds do not meet European requirements.
 Cefn Druids used the ground in 2018 to host a Europa League qualifier, and Bala Town played a Europa Conference League qualifying match at Park Hall on 8 July 2021.

 In 2023, The New Saints began a renovation of the venue to increase the capacity from 1,000 to 3,000 seats and reach the UEFA Category 2 grade, which is required to continue to host first and second qualifying rounds of the UEFA club competitions.
 The New Saints continued to use the venue throughout the construction period.

 Community

-During the 2000's redevelopment at a cost of more than £3 million, The New Saints were awarded a £445,000 grant from the Football Foundation with the intention of Park Hall housing a leisure development with improved facilities including a ten-pin bowling alley.
+During the 2000s redevelopment, The New Saints were awarded a £445,000 grant (out of a total cost of more than £3 million) from the Football Foundation with the intention of Park Hall housing a leisure development, with improved facilities including a ten-pin bowling alley.
 Park Hall is also used as the home ground of Oswestry Boys Club and Oswestry Town Lions of the Shropshire Alliance.